GIOH 2026

 Title: Antibiotic resistance among staphylococcus aureus and escherichia coli isolated from traditional and industrial food samples

 Background: Foodborne diseases are one of the serious problems in the world.
 Every year, more than 100 million people are affected by foodborne and waterborne diseases particularly immunocompromised diseases.
-Objectives: The aim of the present study was to evaluate b [....] » Read More
+Objectives: The aim of the present study was to evaluate bacterial l [....] » Read More

 Mojtaba Sadseh, Iran Medical Sciences University, Iran (Islamic Republic of)